lidm0707/micropython-wifi_manager/README.md

 # WiFi Manager

-WiFi Manager for ESP8266 and ESP32 using MicroPython.
+WiFi Manager for ESP32 using MicroPython.
 It might work in any other board since it only uses standard MicroPython libraries, but that's not tested.

 ![ESP32](https://img.shields.io/badge/ESP-32-000000.svg?longCache=true&style=flat&colorA=CC101F)